semaphoreci/book-monorepo-cicd/chapters/04-continuous-integration-demo.md

 How many projects must a repository accumulate before it can be called a monorepo?
 More than one?
 Tens, hundreds?
 Do we need to hold back until dedicated tools to manage it are needed?

 There's not pat answer.
 We have prepared a demo, and it's made of three projects.
-It works well to show how every piece we've seen thus far fits together.
+It works well to show how everything we've seen thus far fits together.
 And it will act as a springboard that takes us into continuous delivery in the next chapter.

 ## 3.1 Monorepo Demo